flipcoder/textbeat/README.md

 Tilda(~) does vibrato.
 Vibrato uses the mod wheel right now, but will eventually use pitch wheel oscillation.

+In the future, articulation will be programmable, per-track or per-song.

 # Tracks

 Columns are separate tracks, line them up for more than one instrument